csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 - Declare an instance variable for the attribute, like before
 - A **property declaration** has 3 parts:
     - Header, which gives the property a name and type (very similar to variable declaration)
-    - `get` section, which declares the "getter" method for the property
+    - `get` accessor, which declares the "getter" method for the property
-    - `set` section, which declares the "setter" method for the property
+    - `set` accessor, which declares the "setter" method for the property
 - Example code, implementing the "width" attribute for Rectangle (this replaces the code in the previous example):

     ```